OwenSims/OwenSims/README.md

 This repository contains a selection of the data -- and the data-processing scripts -- behind the projects and blog posts at [owensims.co.uk](http://www.owensims.co.uk).
 Most of these scripts are written in [R](https://www.r-project.org/) and [Python](https://www.python.org/).

-I hope you'll use it to check my work and to create stories and visualisations of your own.
-If you do find it useful or want to discuss the work, please [let me know](mailto:sims.owen@gmail.com).
+I hope you'll use this repository to check my work and to create stories and visualisations of your own.
+If you do find it useful or want to talk about the work, please [let me know](mailto:sims.owen@gmail.com).

 ## Dates of data uploads